krishanthisera/Share-A-Directory-between-two-server-NFS/README.md

 # Share-A-Directory-between-two-server-NFS
- Plese grant the relevant permission on the shell scripts ./server_Mount.sh
+ Please grant the relevant permission on the shell scripts ./server_Mount.sh
       Takes three argument as follows
-        client (Provider of the Shared file) ip address client directory which has exported to the server server directory which client's dirctory to be mounted
+        client (Provider of the Shared file) ip address client directory which has exported to the server server directory which client's directory to be mounted

   ./client_Export.sh
       Takes three argument as follows